nicholasrokosz/nickrokosz-dot-com/src/posts/hello-world.md

 ## Why?

 I don't like the current social media options but I still want a place to share my interests online.
-Eventually I might have something original to say.
-In the meantime, I hope to get better at writing and organizing my thoughts <a href="https://www.collaborativefund.com/blog/selfish-writing/" target="_blank">for my own benefit</a>.
+Eventually, I might have something original to say.
+In the meantime, I hope to get better at writing and organizing my thoughts <a href="https://www.collaborativefund.com/blog/selfish-writing/" target="_blank">for my benefit</a>.

 ## What to expect: